aiidateam/aiida-explorer/README.md

 - ??
 Add breadcrumbs SearchParams? will people want to share the exact path they clicked (this seems messy and kinda hard.)

 - Add pagination / better rendering for large datasets.
-Some nodes will hit the 400 limit...
+Some nodes will hit the 400 limit, the old grid view seems to use pagination to get nodes fast.

 ## Installation